ftcconsultoria/siscontRestaurantesV2/README.md

 The file `sql/create_cade_usuario.sql` creates the `CADE_USUARIO` table which stores application users.
 Each user belongs to a company via the `CEMP_PK` foreign key.
 Login credentials will be downloaded from Supabase after the company is set up and validated against this table.
+When the configuration screen loads a company by CNPJ it now also retrieves all records from this table filtered by the company's `CEMP_PK` and stores them locally.

 Products now include a `CEMP_PK` foreign key referencing `CADE_EMPRESA`.
 When synchronizing with Supabase the app filters products by the